MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/powerbi-reports.md

 9. Restart Power BI Desktop.

-## Customize the Windows Defender ATP Power BI dashboard
+## Customize the Microsoft Defender ATP Power BI dashboard
 After completing the steps in the Before you begin section, you can proceed with building your custom dashboard.

 1. Open WDATPPowerBI.pbit from the zip with Power BI Desktop.

-2. If this is the first time you’re using Power BI with Windows Defender ATP, you’ll need to sign in and give consent to Windows Defender ATP Power BI app.
-By providing consent, you’re allowing Windows Defender ATP Power BI to sign in and read your profile, and access your data.
+2. If this is the first time you’re using Power BI with Microsoft Defender ATP, you’ll need to sign in and give consent to Microsoft Defender ATP Power BI app.
+By providing consent, you’re allowing Microsoft Defender ATP Power BI to sign in and read your profile, and access your data.

     ![Consent image](images/atp-powerbi-consent.png)

 3. Click **Accept**.
-Power BI Desktop will start downloading your Windows Defender ATP data from Microsoft Graph.
+Power BI Desktop will start downloading your Microsoft Defender ATP data from Microsoft Graph.
 When all data has been downloaded, you can proceed to customize your reports.

-## Mashup Windows Defender ATP data with other data sources
+## Mashup Microsoft Defender ATP data with other data sources
-You can use Power BI Desktop to analyse data from Windows Defender ATP and mash that data up with other data sources to gain better security perspective in your organization.
+You can use Power BI Desktop to analyse data from Microsoft Defender ATP and mash that data up with other data sources to gain better security perspective in your organization.

-1. In Power BI Desktop, in the Home ribbon, click **Get data** and search for **Windows Defender Advanced Threat Protection**.
+1. In Power BI Desktop, in the Home ribbon, click **Get data** and search for **Microsoft Defender Advanced Threat Protection**.

     ![Get data in Power BI](images/atp-powerbi-get-data.png)